This post may contain affiliate links. Please read how we make money for more information.

 18. Do Jobs for Your Parents

-One of the best jobs for 16-year-olds is to ask your parents if they have any jobs around the house for you to do that they would be willing to pay you for.
+One of the best jobs for youth is to ask your parents if they have any jobs around the house for you to do that they would be willing to pay you for.
 Many parents like the idea of helping their kids learn the value of money and hard work, and they may be willing to find some things for you to do to earn money.

 There are many possibilities for doing things for your parents including yard work, cleaning vehicles or the house, staining decks, and other things.